-On top of this, it’s become far easier to produce video marketing content these days.
-Production equipment is not only more accessible but far more cost effective than in the past, and with smartphones having the ability to shoot high-quality 4K video, there’s just no excuse not to get started with video marketing.
+On top of this, it’s become so much easier to produce video marketing content these days.
+Production equipment is not only more accessible, but far more cost effective than in the past, and with smartphones having the ability to shoot high-quality 4K video there’s just no excuse not to get started with video marketing.

 Plus with today’s audiences lapping up authentic content, your video doesn’t even need to be fancy.
 Your audience loves to see real, authentic content, too.

 Before you even think about picking up a camera, you need to understand the different video types to be able to figure out exactly what you want to create and why.
 Here’s a quick rundown:

 Demo videos are pretty simple; you’ve got a product, and you want to show how it works.
 Whether it’s high-tech computer software or a pineapple peeler, demo videos can help you explain.

 Brand videos are a key ingredient in a company’s bigger advertising campaign to showcase their vision, mission, products or services.
 As well as this, brand videos give you the chance to highlight the why and the what of your brand, to attract the right audience.